MorbidDesire/MorbidDesire/README.md

 Web Developer
 -------------

-* 🌍  I'm based in Russia
+* 🌍  I'm based in Russia.
-* 🖥️  See my portfolio at [repositories](http://github.com/MorbidDesire?tab=repositories)
+* 🖥️  See my portfolio at [repositories](http://github.com/MorbidDesire?tab=repositories).
-* ✉️  You can contact me at [Ra1jinThunderkeg@yandex.ru](mailto:Ra1jinThunderkeg@yandex.ru)
+* ✉️  You can contact me at [Ra1jinThunderkeg@yandex.ru](mailto:Ra1jinThunderkeg@yandex.ru).
+* ✏️  I have completed a Web Development course.
+Now I'm actively looking for a job as a Frontend Developer.
-* 🤝  I'm open to collaborating on intresting projects
+* 🤝  I'm open to collaborating on intresting projects.

 ### Skills